-The white grape variety (also Würzburg 48-21-4) is a new breed between Müller-Thurgau x Siegerrebe What was published in 2012 DNA analysis was confirmed.
-The crossing took place in 1948 by the breeder Dr. Hans Breider (1908-2000) at the Bavarian State Institute for Wine, Fruit and Horticulture in Würzburg, The breeder named her after his favorite philosopher, the Spanish poet José Ortega y Gasset (1883-1955).
+The white grape variety (also Würzburg 48-21-4) is a new breed between Müller-Thurgau x Siegerrebe what was released by in 2012 DNA analysis has been confirmed.
+The cross was made in 1948 by the breeder Dr. Hans Breider (1908-2000) at the Bavarian State Institute for Wine, Fruit and Horticulture in Würzburg, The breeder named her after his favorite philosopher, the Spanish poet José Ortega y Gasset (1883-1955).
 The variety protection was granted in 1981.
-Incidentally, the same parents are also the new breeders Muscabona.
+By the way, the new breeds are with the same parents Muscabona.
 Tamara and Thekla emerged.

-The early ripening vine is susceptible to spring frosts, prone to Botrytis and Verrieseln, but resistant to both mildews, It produces flowery, rather acid white wines with peach flavor.
-The variety is mainly in Germany (622 ha), as well as in England (18 ha) and Canada (29 ha) cultivated.
-In 2010, a total of 669 hectares were designated (Kym Anderson ).
+The early ripening vine is sensitive to spring frosts, prone to Botrytis and Verrieseln but resistant to both mildews, It produces flowery, rather low-acid white wines with a peach aroma.
+The variety is mainly in Germany (622 ha), as well as in England (18 ha) and Canada (29 ha) grown.
+In 2010, a total of 669 hectares were designated (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)